Fraser Island Australia

 most usual way is to catch the Fraser II from Urangan Marina in Hervey

-Bay to Kingfisher Bay on Fraser island.
+Bay to Kingfisher Bay on Fraser Island.
 You can also catch a ferry from

 Hervey Bay to Moon Point on the western side of the island.
 If you